FidelAP-19/course-management-system/MENTORSHIP_GUIDELINES.md

 - **Single Responsibility:** Each method does one thing well
 - **Return Data, Not Void:** Helper methods should return useful data for reuse
 - **Method Chaining:** Calling methods on the results of other methods
+- **Information Flow Pattern:** Service returns data about what happened; Controller decides how to display it

 ### Controller Design Patterns: